microbial-pangenomes-lab/microbial-pangenomes-lab.github.io/join/index.md

 <div class="col col-md-4">
 ### Graduate Students

-**We are currently looking for a PhD student!** More information, including how to apply, can be found [here](/static/pdf/jobs/202010_ml_pangenome.pdf).
-Please apply before 4/11/2020.

 The lab accepts graduate students from the [ZIB PhD program](https://www.mhh.de/hbrs/zib/).
 Applications are open each year between December and April.
 Find more up to date information about the program [on their website](https://www.mhh.de/hbrs/zib/program-details).
 </div>